JakeSSRN/LLM-Wiki/README.md

 **Encoder repetitions penalty** - Also known as the "Hallucinations filter".
 Used to penalize tokens that are not in the prior text.
 Higher value = more likely to stay in context, lower value = more likely to diverge.

 **No repeat ngram size** - If not set to 0, specifies the length of token sets that are completely blocked from repeating at all.
 Higher values = blocks larger phrases, lower values = blocks words or letters from repeating.
 Only 0 or high values are a good idea in most cases.
+Essentially prevents repetition of full phrases, incluing from the prompt.
+Prevents parroting.

 **Num beams** - Number of beams for beam search.
 1 means no beam search.
 [What is beam search?]